 Machine Translation Post-Editing (MTPE) and the Changing Role of Human Translators

 Human translators remain key players, however, providing the human touch to create excellent translations in a process known as machine translation post-editing (MTPE).
-The professional translator breathes life into the bare bones machine translation, through skilful adjustment of word placement, vocabulary, writing style and other elements of the translation that machine translation engines often get wrong.
-A relatively new discipline in the translation industry, MTPE is more than just proofreading or copy editing by another name, although MTPE incorporates both of those processes.
+The professional translator breathes life into the bare-bones MT, through skillful adjustment of word placement, vocabulary, writing style, and other elements of the translation that machine translation engines often get wrong.
+A relatively new discipline in the translation industry, MTPE is more than just proofreading or copy-editing by another name, although MTPE incorporates both of those processes.

 Generally, NMT has not come much closer to achieving the quality of human translation than when it began on Google Translate three years ago.
 In a recent test by researchers, of 63 sentence output by NMT, 60 had errors.
 Most were errors of acceptability – the quality of the translation – or adequacy, the correctness of the translation.